Nicanor Perlas: Writings

 His book, Shaping Globalization: Civil Society, Cultural Power, and Threefolding, has been translated in 9 languages.
 It is being used in dozens of universities in the Philippines and various parts of the world.

-Presidential Candidate in 2010
+Presidential candidate in 2010

-On June 17, 2009, Nicanor Perlas announced his intentions to become one of the candidates for the Philippine Presidential Elections in May 2010.
-He announced this during a press conference at the Bantayog ng mga Bayani in Quezon City.
-He was a Philippine presidential aspirant for the 2010 presidential elections but lost to Liberal Party's President Benigno S. Aquino III.
+On June 17, 2009, Perlas announced his candidacy for the presidential election in 2010.
+He lost to the Liberal Party's candidate Noynoy Aquino.

-A month before the Philippines would begin the first automated local and national elections, Perlas petitioned but failed to get the nod of the Commission on Elections to postpone the polls for 90 days, citing irregularities of Comelec to assure that all is set for the election to take place.
+A month before the Philippines would begin the first automated general elections, Perlas unsuccessfully petitioned the Commission on Elections to postpone the polls for 90 days, accusing the commission of COMELEC failing to adequately prepare for the vote.

+Personal life and death

+Perlas was married to American citizen Kathryn Carpenter but later divorced.
+Together they had one son, Christopher Michael Perlas.

+Perlas died on August 14, 2025, at the age of 75.

 Awards

 His awards include the William F. Masterson award, the top award for outstanding alumni of Xavier University for his national and global contributions to sustainable agriculture.

 He also received highest honors and was valedictorian of his graduating class in the College of Agriculture at Xavier University - Ateneo de Cagayan with a Bachelor of Science in Agriculture, major in Agronomy and minor in Agricultural Economics.

 In 2003, he was awarded the Right Livelihood Award for his work as an environmental activist.